kvl00l/DSGM/README.md

 # Kevin Amadeus Wijaya 黃獻善

-Future Data Analyst
+Looking for Internship for Data Analyst

 # Introduction
-An Graduate Student at Tunghai University undergoing a Global Master of Business Administration(Global MBA) program.
+A Graduate Student at Tunghai University undergoing a Global Master of Business Administration(Global MBA) program.
 I'm a motivated and detail-oriented student interested in Data Analyst.

 # Education
 - Global Master of Business Administration, Master's Degree